 “Are you okay?” friends would continue to ask – holding my gaze – searching for tear precipitation ahead.

 “I’m okay,” I’d insist.
 “I’m okay, I’m okay, I’m okay, I’m okay – OKAY?!”

-Unfortunately my personally plotted pain avoidance tools of humor, chocolate and oven timers were notmuch faster, smarter or better than those more famous strategies of alcohol, drugs, shopping, sex, gambling, sleeping pills, overly-busying yourself with work, etc.
+Unfortunately my personally plotted pain avoidance tools of humor, chocolate and oven timers were not much faster, smarter or better than those more famous strategies of alcohol, drugs, shopping, sex, sleeping pills, overly-busying yourself with work, etc.

-All of these techniques share in common the same mission: A hope that denial will remove our pain – but meanwhile it simply delays our healing process – because we’re not tending to our emotional wounds with the appropriate salves of awareness, compassion and honest connections with others.
+But meanwhile denial simply delays our healing process – because we’re not tending to our emotional wounds with the appropriate salves of awareness, compassion and honest connections with others.

 Share honest connection with others?
 That last one was a real doozy to do.

 I worried if I showed people this slightly-damaged Karen they’d demand an immediate exchange – request to swap this Imperfect Me in for The Original-Flavored Karen they’d ordered – the strong, “enterpaining,” light and bouncy Karen.